 It’s an interesting thought.
 With the state of the economy today, I know of a few families who have been forced to live on one income, involuntarily.
 But for those that haven’t been, could you live on half your income or become a one-income family?

-There are always certain things you get used to and wouldn’t want to part with, unless you have to.
+There are always certain things you get used to and wouldn’t want to part with unless you have to.
 But what if you did have to?
 It’s a great and worthwhile exercise to go through as a couple, to see how well would you survive financially in the case of an emergency, a sudden job loss, or even preparing for a new baby.

-Before we had our first child, my wife and I were very close to saving half of our income and we easily could have, but we also loved traveling and had just put a downpayment on a house.
+Before we had our first child, my wife and I were very close to saving half of our income and we easily could have, but we also loved travelling and had just put a downpayment on a house.
 Since then, although our travels have come to halt (other than the odd short road trip), having a child has also come with other expenses.
 My wife is self-employed and we thought having a child wouldn’t change all that much in her business.
 Ha!
 The amount of time she’s been able to dedicate to billable hours has fallen to less than half.
-I also took a pay cut a couple years before that, to be closer to home.
+I also took a pay cut a couple of years before that, to be closer to home.
 So although we’re not quite a one-income family, we are comfortably saving about 30% of our incomes right now.

 No one said it was easy

 But the question of course, now becomes, could we still save 50%?
 Absolutely!
 I’m not saying it would be easy, but entirely possibly.
 While I realize, that while saving half your income may sound easy for some, it’s a much loftier goal for others.
 It becomes much tougher when you have:

 Low income.
 It’s much harder to save half your income if your income isn’t that high, to begin with.
 A couple going from $200,000 a year of household income to $100,000 will have a lot easier time, than a family going from $80,000 to live on a $40,000/yr household budget.